Monsoon-loving Indian expats chase rain in UAE desert

 After driving in the desert for hours, the group arrived at the designated spot just as a downpour started.

-The rain lovers leapt out of their vehicles, their faces beaming as the rain droplets streamed down their cheeks in a rare reminder of home.
+The rain lovers leapt out of their vehicles, their faces beaming as droplets streamed down their cheeks in a rare reminder of home.

 "They feel nostalgic," Sajjad said proudly.